 FAQs:

-Proof coins are struck with specially prepared dies and polished blanks, resulting in sharp details and a mirror-like finish.
-Uncirculated coins, on the other hand, are produced for general distribution and have a standard finish.
-Proof coins are often sought after by collectors for their enhanced visual appeal and limited mintage.
+Proof American Silver coins are struck using specially prepared dies and polished blanks, resulting in a mirror-like finish and finer detail compared to standard bullion coins.
+These proof coins are typically produced in limited quantities and are often sought after by collectors for their visual appeal and craftsmanship.